PyGithub/PyGithub/DEPLOY.md

 3. Now the push will be on hold until you press Enter.
 Manually inpect the changelog (`doc/changes.rst`) to make changes if necessary.
 Once you are sure, go back and press Enter.

-4. Once the travis job (Python2.7) is done, the new version should be uploaded to PyPI.
+4. Once the travis job (Python 3.5) is done, the new version should be uploaded to PyPI.

 5. Update the Github [release](https://github.com/PyGithub/PyGithub/releases) page with the same release note from `doc/changes.rst`. (needed for some web spiders for changelog parsing)